Home Uses

 • Claustrophobia – individuals with claustrophobia or a fear of confined spaces might not find it comfortable.

 • Skin Conditions – Another aspect to consider is the effect of salt therapy on pre-existing medical conditions.
-Some individuals might experience mild side effects such as itching, rashes, or exacerbation of rosacea after a salt room session.
+Some individuals might experience mild side effects such as itching, rashes, or exacerbation of rosacea after a halotherapy session.
 While these symptoms are generally temporary and mild, it’s essential to monitor any changes to one’s skin.

-• Not A Cure-All – Furthermore, while salt therapy can help relieve sinusitis symptoms, neti pots remain a more effective tool for sinus irrigation.
+• Not A Cure-All – Furthermore, while salt therapy may help relieve sinusitis symptoms, neti pots remain a more effective tool for sinus irrigation.
 Salt therapy should not replace any prescribed medical treatments, such as bronchodilators or medications for fever, tuberculosis, hypertension, cough, or infections.

 Remember that every individual might react differently to salt therapy, so it is crucial to consult a physician before building a salt room in your home or participating in salt therapy, especially if you have any pre-existing medical conditions.
+Trying out halotherapy at a facility like a Spa first may give you personal experience of whether you feel like adding a room in your home might benefit you.

-Commercial Salt Therapy And Marketing
+Commercial Salt Therapy

 Wellness centers and spas have embraced the growing popularity of salt therapy, investing in the construction of salt rooms and caves to provide a unique experience to their clientele.